amandamandayuen/DH150-Assignment06-LowFidelityPrototype/README.md

 ### Link to wireframes:
 ### Link to wireflows:

-### Task 1: Find the spread of active cases on the interactive map
+### Task 1: Find the spread of active cases in 1) California and in 2) Westwood on the interactive map

-### Task 2: Use Q&A tool to look for mental health related questions or submit users' own question(s)
+### Task 2: Use Q&A tool to look for mental health online call line.

-### Task 3: Search for local testing booths information under official resources/announcements page
+### Task 3: Search for 1) local testing booths information and 2) restaurants information under official resources/announcements page